codepath/android_guides/Streaming-Youtube-Videos-with-YouTubePlayerView.md

 }
 ```

+If you wish to only load the video but not play, use `cueVideo()` instead of `loadVideo()`.
 Playing videos involves passing along the YouTube video key (do not include the full URL):

 ```java
 youTubePlayer.loadVideo("5xVh-7ywKpE");
 ```

-If you wish to only load the video but not play, use `cueVideo()` instead of `loadVideo()`.
+You can review the [working sample code here](https://github.com/codepath/AndroidYoutubeVideoDemo).

+### Forcing Landscape Mode

 If you wish to force the video to landscape mode, you can also add the `screenOrientation` flag inside your Activity in the AndroidManifest.xml file: